lotusnprod/lotus-manuscript/manuscript.md

 #### Wikidata

-All the data produced for this work has been made available on Wikidata under a Creative Commons 0 license according to Wikidata:Licensing.
+All the data produced for this work has been made available on Wikidata under a Creative Commons 0 license according to [Wikidata:Licensing](https://www.wikidata.org/wiki/Wikidata:Licensing).
 This license is a "No-right-reserved" license that allows most reuses.

 #### Lotus.NaturalProducts.Net (LNPN)

-The web interface is implemented following the same protocol as described in the COCONUT publication (Sorokina et al., 2021) i.e. the data are stored in a MongoDB repository, the backend runs with Kotlin and Java, using the Spring framework, and the frontend is written in React.js, and completely Dockerized.
+The web interface is implemented following the same protocol as described in the COCONUT publication [@doi:10/gh6dqw] i.e. the data are stored in a MongoDB repository, the backend runs with Kotlin and Java, using the Spring framework, and the frontend is written in React.js, and completely Dockerized.
 In addition to the diverse search functions available through this web interface, an API is also implemented, allowing programmatic LNPN querying.
 The complete API usage is described on the “Documentation” page of the website.
 LNPN is part of the NaturalProducts.net portal, an initiative aimed at gathering diverse open NP resources in one place.

 ### Data Interaction

 #### Data Retrieval

-Bulk retrieval of a frozen (2021-05-05) version of LOTUS data is also available at https://osf.io/c8hgb/.
+Bulk retrieval of a frozen (2021-05-05) version of LOTUS data is also available at [https://osf.io/c8hgb/](https://osf.io/c8hgb/).

-WikidataLotusExporter allows the download of all chemical compounds with a "found in taxon" property.
+[WikidataLotusExporter](https://gitlab.com/lotus7/wikidataLotusExporter) allows the download of all chemical compounds with a "found in taxon" property.
 That way, it does not only get the data produced by this work, but any that would have existed beforehand or that would have been added directly on Wikidata by our users.
 It makes a copy of all the entities (compounds, taxa, references) into a local triplestore that can be queried with SPARQL as is or converted to a TSV file for inclusion in other projects.
 It is currently adapted to export directly into the SSOT thus allowing direct reuse by the processing/curation pipeline.

 #### Data Addition

 ##### Wikidata

-Data is loaded by the Kotlin importer available in the WikidataLotusImporter repository under a GPL V3 license and imported into Wikidata.
+Data is loaded by the Kotlin importer available in the [WikidataLotusImporter](https://gitlab.com/lotus7/wikidataLotusImporter) repository under a GPL V3 license and imported into Wikidata.
 The importer processes the curated outputs grouping references, organisms, and compounds together.
 It then checks if they already exist in Wikidata (using SPARQL or a direct connection to Wikidata depending on the kind of data).
-It then uses update or insert, also called upsert, the entities as needed.
+It then uses *update* or *insert*, also called *upsert*, the entities as needed.
 The script currently takes the tabular file of the documented structure-organism pairs resulting from the LOTUS curation process as input.
 It is currently being adapted to use directly the SSOT and avoid an unnecessary conversion step.
-To import references, it first double checks for the presence of duplicated DOIs and utilizes the Crossref REST API to retrieve metadata associated with the DOI, the support for other citation sources such as Europe PMC is in progress.
+To import references, it first double checks for the presence of duplicated DOIs and utilizes the [Crossref REST API](https://www.crossref.org/education/retrieve-metadata/rest-api/) to retrieve metadata associated with the DOI, the support for other citation sources such as Europe PMC is in progress.
 The structure-related fields are only subject to limited processing: basic formatting of the molecular formula by subscripting of the numbers.
 Due to limitations in Wikidata, the molecule names are dropped if they are longer than 250 characters and likewise the InChI strings cannot be stored if they are longer than 1500 characters.

 Uploaded taxonomical DB identifiers are currently restricted to ITIS, GBIF, NCBI Taxon, Index Fungorum, IRMNG, WORMS, VASCAN, and iNaturalist.
 The taxa levels are currently limited to family, subfamily, tribe, subtribe, genus, species, variety.
-The importer checks for the existence of each item based on their InChIKey and upserts the compound with the found in taxon statement and the associated organisms and references.
+The importer checks for the existence of each item based on their InChIKey and upserts the compound with the *found in taxon* statement and the associated organisms and references.

 ##### LNPN

-From the onset, LNPN has been importing data directly from the frozen tabular data of the LOTUS dataset (https://osf.io/hgjdb/).
+From the onset, LNPN has been importing data directly from the frozen tabular data of the LOTUS dataset ([https://osf.io/hgjdb/](https://osf.io/hgjdb/)).
 In future versions, LNPN will directly feed on the SSOT.

 ##### Data Edition

-The bot framework WikidataLotusImporter was adapted such that, in addition to batch upload capabilities, it can also edit erroneously created entries on Wikidata.
+The bot framework [WikidataLotusImporter](https://gitlab.com/lotus7/wikidataLotusImporter) was adapted such that, in addition to batch upload capabilities, it can also edit erroneously created entries on Wikidata.
 As massive edits have a large potential to disrupt otherwise good data, progressive deployment of this script is used, starting by editing progressively 1, 10, then 100 entries that are manually checked.
 Upon validation of 100 entries, the full script is run and check its behavior checked at regular intervals.
-An example of a corrected entry is as follows: https://www.wikidata.org/w/index.php?title=Q105349871&type=revision&diff=1365519277&oldid=1356145998
+An example of a corrected entry is as follows: [https://www.wikidata.org/w/index.php?title=Q105349871&type=revision&diff=1365519277&oldid=1356145998](https://www.wikidata.org/w/index.php?title=Q105349871&type=revision&diff=1365519277&oldid=1356145998)

 ##### Curation interface